 City of Atlanta Municipal Court has the PTIT program (also known as “diversion”) – which is critical to the efficient resolution of thousands of tickets each month.
-In many instances, PTIT is an excellent way to resolve a traffic ticket in the municipal court of Atlanta.
+In many instances, PTIT is an excellent way to resolve a traffic ticket in Atlanta municipal court.

-Usually, you will be sent to the second floor (same as the entry-level floor) where you will be handed a few different forms and asked to fill them out while you wait to meet with one of the two PTIT administrators.
+Usually, the court sends you to the PTIT office, where they hand you a few forms to fill out while you wait to meet with one of the PTIT administrators.
 Be prepared to wait patiently.
-This process can take a while depending on the volume of participants, and the number of people they have working that day.
+This process can take a while depending on the volume of participants and the number of people they have working that day.

-Once it is your turn to speak with the administrator, he/she will tell you what you will need to do in order to successfully complete PTIT.
+Once it is your turn to speak with the administrator, she will tell you what you will need to do to complete PTIT.
 Usually, this is not a negotiation.
-The penalty normally consists of a fine payment or a defensive driving class or both that you will need to complete in order to *earn* your dismissal.
+The penalty normally consists of a fine payment, a defensive driving class, or both.
+And you will need to complete the assigned tasks to earn your dismissal.

 A traffic ticket that is dismissed through PTIT should not be reported to your driving history, whether you are a Georgia driver or an out-of-state driver.
-This is a great benefit to most drivers who would otherwise be facing a reportable traffic offense that could have a negative impact on insurance rates or lead to other licensing concerns.
+This benefits most drivers who would otherwise be facing a reportable traffic offense that could increase insurance rates or lead to other licensing concerns.

 Keep in mind that participants are only allowed to enroll in PTIT once per year.
-This creates a disincentive to *waste* PTIT on an offense that is already non-reportable.
-So for instance, if you were cited for “too fast for conditions” it should already be non-reportable.
-Therefore, if you enroll in PTIT for this ticket, you will not be eligible to use PTIT should you receive a citation in the next 12 months.
+This rule creates a disincentive to waste PTIT on an offense that is already non-reportable.
+So, for instance, if an officer cites you for “too fast for the conditions,” it should already be non-reportable.
+Therefore, if you enroll in PTIT for this ticket, you will not be eligible to use PTIT should you receive another citation in the next 12 months.

 Out Of State Drivers

-For example, if you received a ticket for driving 14 mph over the speed limit, most attorneys would advise you that it is a non-reportable offense.
-Therefore, if you entered a plea of guilty to it, you wouldn’t have to worry about it appearing on your driving record.
-That is true, for Georgia drivers.
-However, if you have a license from another state, Georgia will report this offense to your home state and it may be reported according to the rules in your home state.
+However, if you have a license from another state, Georgia reports this offense to your home state, and it may be reported according to the rules in your home state.
 However, since PTIT offers a dismissal as opposed to a non-reportable conviction, this option is often very appealing to out-of-state drivers because there is no danger of the offense being recorded on the driving record by the home state.

-If you are unsure as to whether you are eligible for PTIT, you should contact the court directly at 404-658-6618.
-The PTIT representative will be able to tell you whether you are a candidate for PTIT and what would be required of you.
+If you are unsure about whether you are eligible for PTIT, you should contact the court directly at 404-658-6618.
+The PTIT representative will tell you whether you are a candidate for PTIT and what is required of you.